 Here's a good progressive-practice drill to help you improve your draw shot technique:

-And here's a video demonstration of how to achieve dramatic draw:
+And here's a video demonstration of how to achieve dramatic power draw:

 Disc I (Basic Shot Making and Position) of The Video Encyclopedia of Pool Shots (VEPS) also covers draw technique in detail.